alplky/sqlalchemy-challenge/README.md

 ## Bonus
 ### Temperature Analysis I:
-Is there a meaningul difference between temperatures between the months of June and December?
+Is there a meaningful difference between temperatures between the months of June and December?

 ```python
 # get all temperatures during June at all stations in all years